SynchronousTeam/mta-resource-tooltip/README.md

 ---

 **MTA Resource Tooltip** is an Open-Source GUI/Lua Connection for a Multi Theft Auto server developed on **_HTML, CSS, JavaScript_ and _Lua_**.
-The principal function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Player Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.
+The principal function for this resource is **Receive Messages** from another Resources and shows them like `SUCCES - INFO - WARNING - ERROR` Tooltips into the Client Screen, all this stuff running on **Montgomery Country RP** a MTA Server developed by **Kyonax, Pixxa and Thrizz, members of Synchronous**.

-This resource is still on develop so many code lines are going to change.
+_This resource is still on develop so many code lines are going to change._

-### How to Use
+## How to Use

 On the **meta.xml** file, the Resource exports a function that we can call from another Resource.